Reading Time: 5 Minutes

 - Procedures for how to do everything will be posted in the forum well in advance of any deadlines.

-- Final stories are due to the admins no later than 5/20, but earlier is welcome.
+- Final stories are due to the admins no later than 5/20, with submissions opening on 5/15.

 - Stories will be submitted by email.
 Instructions will be provided well ahead of the deadline on the Fixer Forum.